 Your first touch as a soccer player is probably one of the most important skills to work on.
 If you want to understand in detail what first touch is in soccer and why it’s so important, check out my article all about it here.

-A great first touch of the ball will set you up to move forward effectively and confidently whereas a poor first touch of the ball will slow you down and increase your chances of being tackled before you have the chance to do anything useful with the ball.
+A great first touch of the ball will set you up to move forward effectively and confidently.
+In contrast, a poor first touch of the ball will slow you down and increase your chances of being tackled before you have the opportunity to do anything useful with the ball.

-This course from Renegade Soccer would be a great place to start to improve your first touch.
+This course would be a great place to start to improve your first touch.
 It provides a dedicated training course showing you exactly what you need to do to improve and will help you be the best player you can be.
-And you get all of this and more from only $10 a month!

 7. Want the Soccer Ball

-Another key skill to being a great soccer player is maintaining a desire to be in possession of the soccer ball.
+Another critical skill to being a great soccer player is maintaining a desire to be in possession of the soccer ball.

 8. Stay in Peak Condition